aaron555/fail2ban-analyse/README.md

 ## Requirements

 - Python3 with standard modules + **matplotlib** and **geojson**
-- A webserver for displaying map overlay
 - Standard Linux CLI tools including **curl**
+- (optional) A webserver for displaying map overlay (or view locally in browser)
 - Only tested on Linux

 ## Inputs